georgematheos/vs-app-backend/api.md

 ##### Successful response status code: `200`

 ---
-#### <a name="viewVsAdditionBlocksYouCreated"></a>View Vs addition blocks you created
+#### <a name="viewApprovedVisitorAdditionBlocksYouCreated"></a>View approved visitor addition blocks you created
     GET /api/approved-visitor-addition-blocks/:blockerUsername

-Returns info on all the users the user specified by `:blockerUsername` in the URL has added as an approved visitor.
+Returns info on all the users the user specified by `:blockerUsername` in the URL has blocked from adding themself as an approved visitor.

 This must include a valid JWT (javascript web token) in the header labeled `x-auth-token`.
 This JWT must be valid for the user specified by `:blockerUsername` in the url, or for a dean.
 Note that the user specified by `:blockerUsername` must be a student.